isolutionsag/devops-security-cheat-sheet/docs/index.md

 # Introduction

+This cheat sheet summarizes information and best practices concerning DevOps security.

+# General

+## How to create resources
+Recommended to not do without review and approval
+- PowerShell
+- Terraform
+- others

+## How to deploy persistency
+- Migrations
+- db_user creation
+- rolling sql admin login with Terraform

+# Azure DevOps
-# Restrict permissions on Azure DevOps service connection
+## Restrict permissions for Azure DevOps service connection

-# Where to store secrets
+## Where to store secrets

 Azure DevOps secret variables vs. Key Vault